Abstract

 5. The Singularity of the Triclinic System (the turquoise example)

-We can use turquoise to illustrate the increase in information through symmetry breaking.
-In the triclinic system of this rock (a ≠ b ≠ c, edge lengths and angles between atoms different from 90°), the ‘low level of symmetry’ paradoxically requires a greater amount of specific information to describe the structure than a simple cubic system.
-This proves that mineral evolution is not just a mixing of atoms, but a refinement but a refinement of ‘positional information’ and bonding.
+We can use turquoise to illustrate the increase in information through symmetry breaking, which is evidence of structural information storage.
+In the triclinic system of this rock (a ≠ b ≠ c, edge lengths and angles between atoms different from 90°), the "low level of symmetry" paradoxically requires a greater amount of specific information to describe the structure than a simple cubic system.
+This proves that mineral evolution is not just a mixture of atoms, but a refinement of "positional information" and bonds.

 Final Synthesis